puppetlabs/puppet-specifications/language/resource-api/README.md

 1. `verify` and `facts`, like `initialize`, only needs to throw exceptions when unrecoverable errors are encountered, or when the retry logic times out.

-1. On any other operation will primarily be used by providers and tasks talking to this kind of target.
+1. Any other methods on the transport are to be used by providers and tasks talking to this kind of target.
 Those operations are free to use any error signalling mechanism that is convenient.
 Providers and tasks will have to provide appropriate error signalling to the runtime.

 ### Direct Access to Transports